JalenEvans/Whisperr/README.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

+⚠️ Whisperr does not store your password anywhere.
+Whisperr is not responsible for any data loss during encoding and/or decoding

 ### Decode

 Used by running `whisperr decode <input_file>`.
 Has options for an output file and if the file is protected, will prompt you with a password before decoding begins.